Alex-Skp/Recipe-Popularity-Predictor/README.md

 # Recipe Popularity Predictor
 This is the final project for Ironhack Data Analytics Bootcamp, by Alexandre Sommerkamp

-**Important Note: This repository is currently a work in progress.**

 * [Introduction](#Introduction-and-background)
 * [Conclusions](#Conclusions)
 * [Methodology](#Methodology)